Fire / Jericho: "Fire" video

 A video was directed by frequent collaborator Russell Curtis, but the band didn't like the result and it remained unreleased at the time.
 In particular, the Prodigy were dissatisfied with the quality of the computer graphics, even though it had been by far their most expensive video production up to this point (with scenes of the band sitting around a campfire shot in a mountain scenery in Wales).
 The video did however turn up on a compilation from XL called The Video Chapter.
 Due to its rarity, this video has been much sought after by fans.
 The music video can now be viewed on the official Prodigy YouTube channel, or through the Prodigy's official website.

 The video was left off their 2005 compilation Their Law: The Singles 1990–2005.

+Reception

+Reviewed at the time of release, Juke called it, "Totally accelerated heartbeat techno from this dynamic group of man-machines who discard melody, form and structure for the sake of pure electronic momentum.
+This is a glimpse of the gonzo galaxy they will no doubt assault us with."